NunoSempere/NewspaperScraper/README.md

 # NewspaperScraper
 Scraps the headlines of Spain's major newspapers.
-Programmed in Haskell, using [Scalpel](http://hackage.haskell.org/package/scalpel)
+Programmed in Haskell, to grasp the language better, using [Scalpel](http://hackage.haskell.org/package/scalpel)